Krishnakanth1993/Learnings/MNIST_Model/Reference/ERAS6/Model_Evolution/Fine_Tuning/README.md

 # MNIST Training Experiments - Fine-Tuning Phase
-The dual FC + GAP design with tuned scheduler and momentum gave test accuracy of 99.54% with LR =0.04 and Step size of 10.
+*This README documents the successful completion of Fine-1, Fine-2, Fine-3, and Fine-4 experiments.
+The dual FC + GAP architecture achieved 99.54% test accuracy with optimal hyperparameter configuration (LR=0.04, step=10), demonstrating exceptional performance while maintaining model efficiency.
+The model shows outstanding stability with test accuracy consistently exceeding training accuracy across all experiments, making it ideal for production deployment.
+The systematic hyperparameter optimization process validated the effectiveness of higher learning rates and optimal scheduler step sizes, resulting in the best performing model with 7,974 parameters.*

 ## Project Summary